 After twenty years, the USDA changed their visual representation for a healthy diet from a pyramid to a simpler concept called "MyPlate."
 This latest model shows a dinner plate divided into four portions for Protein, Vegetables, Fruits and Grains, with a side of Dairy.

 For non-meat protein sources, a serving of protein, which is 2 cups cooked legumes or rice, or 2 Tablespoons of seeds, nuts, peanut butter, or other nut butters, is equivalent to only about 1/3 of the protein in a serving of meat.
 Tempeh and tofu can also be included in this group with a serving size of about 4 oz.
 Based on this information, vegetarians—particularly vegans—should include six to nine servings of a variety of plant-based protein foods in their diet each day.

 Thus, if you include two servings of a variety of plant-based protein with each meal—breakfast, lunch and dinner—and a serving with a snack or two each day, you will easily provide enough protein for your body’s needs.
 When you consider all of the varieties of nuts, seeds, nut butters, beans, whole grains and even meat analogs available, it should not be difficult to find your six to nine servings of plant-based protein each day.

-There are two vitamins that are of particular concern to vegetarians, Vitamin B12 and Vitamin D.
+There are two vitamins that are of particular concern in vegetarian nutrition--Vitamin B12 and Vitamin D.

 Vitamin B12 is unique